Production of Avengers: Infinity War and Avengers: Endgame: Story

 Beyond the script used in the final film, two different drafts of Infinity War were also created.
-One of these drafts featured Thanos as the film's narrator, utilized a non-linear structure, and also had backstories for the Black Order members.
-Though this draft was not used, writing out Thanos' narration helped give Markus, McFeely, and the Russos more insight into the character.
-The other draft began the film after Thanos had already acquired the Power Stone, but this was rejected because "it felt like he had too many Infinity Stones to start".
-Going with the draft used in the final film, the plot had been "simplified, made more linear, and allowed more of the character moments come through" as the start of filming approached, giving the Russos "a very tight script" to work with.
-Unlike Infinity War, Avengers: Endgame features mainly an original story that does not draw inspiration from any existing comics.
-Joe Russo explained, "I think we're in pretty fresh territory with Avengers 4.
+One of these drafts featured Thanos as the film's narrator, utilized a non-linear structure, and also had backstories for the "Children of Thanos".
+Though this draft was not used, writing out Thanos's narration helped give Markus, McFeely, and the Russos more insight into the character.
+Exploring more of Thanos' backstory via flashbacks was considered at one point, but only concept art was created and no scenes were filmed involving a younger Thanos; one such scene had Thanos explaining his extremistic plans to his people as a younger man, but Markus and McFeely felt the scene reminded "a little too Jor-El on Krypton making his case", feeling that they could imply the sequence without actually showing it and deciding to just have one flashback, that being how Thanos met Gamora.
+The other draft began the film after Thanos had already acquired the Space Stone, but this was rejected because "it felt like he had too many Infinity Stones to start".
+Going with the draft used in the final film, the plot had been "simplified, made more linear, and allowed more of the character moments [to] come through" as the start of filming approached, giving the Russos "a very tight script" to work with.
+Unlike Infinity War, Endgame features mainly an original story that does not draw inspiration from any existing comics.
+Joe Russo explained, "I think we're in pretty fresh territory with [the film].
 If anything, I think it's interesting after to go back and look at some of the Marvel films and view them through a different lens.
 But I can't think of any comics in particular that would have value" to give a basis for the film's story.
 Joe Russo also described the second film as "more of an epic adventure in the classic sense, with huge emotional stakes".